Get a quick overview of the EziG technology

 Lastly, enzymes can be co-immobilized meaning that different types of enzymes can be immobilized closely together on the same support.
 Their proximity improves the efficiency of multi-step reactions.
 This lends an artificial structure to the enzyme arrangement, mimicking enzyme cascades commonly found in living systems and facilitating more complex chemical transformations in a smaller space.

-From an industry perspective, there are limitations associated with the cost of preparing an enzyme for immobilization.
-Typically, the enzyme of interest must be isolated before immobilization because contaminants will compete for the surface of the solid support.
+From an industry perspective, there are perceived limitations associated with the cost of preparing an enzyme for immobilization.
+Traditionally, the enzyme of interest must be isolated before immobilization because contaminants will compete for the surface of the solid support.
 The recovery of an enzyme from cell debris and the separation of the active enzyme from other proteins is a costly process, requiring time, equipment, reagents, and laboratory space.
+Using EziG technology, purification and immobilization happen simultaneously, so that you can immobilize your enzyme directly out of cell-free extract or culture supernatant.

 Until the development of EziG (see below), there was no general method of immobilization that works for all enzymes.
 Each immobilization method that has been established is an attempt to find a reliable and affordable technique that immobilizes the enzyme while retaining its catalytic activity.
 Immobilization methods differ from one another based on the properties of the material used for the solid support, the characteristics of the enzyme, and the conditions under which the immobilization process is conducted.